This masters degree will:

 Who is this programme for?

-This programme has been designed to meet the needs of a broad range of education professionals as well as those with an interest in furthering their knowledge in this field.
-The variety of modules available will be of interest to teachers in a range of subjects and phases, educators interested in leadership or promotion, and other professionals interested in various aspects of education including policy and development.
-Students are welcomed from anywhere around the world.
+This programme is suited to a broad range of education professionals including teachers in a range of subjects and phases, educators interested in leadership or promotion, and others interested in various aspects of education including policy and development.

 A good first degree, 2:2 minimum, or the equivalent.
 (Note: some optional modules may have additional entry requirements).